 The Perfect Picnic Drink Is a Refreshing Tequila-Watermelon Cooler

-Picnics call for clean, unfussy lengthy liquids—Arnold Palmers, mojitos—liquids that don’t take too much prep and offer ample hydration.
+Picnics call for clean, unfussy, lengthy liquids—Arnold Palmers, mojitos—beverages that don’t take too much prep and offer ample hydration.
 But furthermore, ones that hold up properly to move and long, languorous days within the sun.
 The Sandia Fairy, something of an accelerated watermelon margarita, exceeds on each count.
 It will also pique the curiosity of any cocktail nerds in your institution with a surprising combination of flavors.

 Sandia Fairy